 1682 University Avenue, Berkeley

-Junior Center for Art and Science (Oakland)
+Junior Center of Art and Science (Oakland)

 Classes and workshops are session-based for students ages 5-17 and run about eight weeks long depending on the time of year.
 Dedicated to equity, Junior Center offers sliding scale tuition.